Oleh Kozerod

-Oleh Joshua Kozerod (born 1970) (Оле́г Віталійович Козеро́д) is a political scientist and history researcher.
-He came from a Polish aristocratic family Kosyrod de Pyser coat of arms.
+Oleh Kozerod (born 1970) (Оле́г Віталійович Козеро́д) is a political scientist and history researcher.
+He came from a German-Polish aristocratic family Kosyrod de Pyser coat of arms.

 Biography

 Kozerod was born in Ukraine, and has become a political scientist and history researcher.
 For many years he worked as a European reporter for several news agencies, including the World Jewish News Agency.
 Kozerod graduated from Kharkiv University in 1993, M.A.
 (Hist), Dnipropetrovsk University in 1996, Ph.D. and Donetsk University in 2009, D.Litt.
 He is Fellow at the Institute of Political and Ethno-national Studies of the National Academy of Sciences of Ukraine.

 Academic activities

 Kozerod is an expert in the history of Ukraine, in the field of contemporary policy and national security of Great Britain and the European Union, including the history of the 20th century, terrorism, xenophobia, anti-Semitism and interethnic relations.
 In 1996, he defended a Ph.D thesis on historiography of the White Movement in Ukraine.

 He is a member of numerous public and professional international organizations, including the European Association for Jewish Studies, Royal Historical Society and Oxford University Alumni Society.